dkent600/thrivable-economy/README.md

 https://viem.sh/

-### Hardhat Ignition
+### Visual Studio Code

-Using it for configuring deployments.
+Uses the VSCode Hardhat Extension to facilitate writing quality solidity.

-### Hardhat Extension for Visual Studio Code
+### Deployments

-Using it to facilitate writing quality solidity.
+Uses Hardhat Ignition for configuring deployments.

-### Hardhat Chai Matchers
+### Testing

-Using it for its Ethereum-specific enhancements to the Chai test assertion library.
+Uses Mocha with Hardhat Chai Matchers for the latter's Ethereum-specific enhancements to the Chai test assertion library.

 ## Getting Started
 To obtain and install everything: